 Whistler, B.C. – February 28, 2017

-Beginning in September 2017, twenty students will gain necessary skills through the AYA business experience program.
+Beginning in September 2017, twenty students will gain necessary skills through the IYA business experience program.
 The SLCC embodies the spirit of partnership between two First Nations and Whistler to preserve, grow and share traditional culture based on sharing indigenous cultural knowledge to inspire understanding and respect among all people.

 The Youth Employment Strategy is the Government of Canada’s commitment to help youth between the ages of 15 and 30 make a successful transition to the workplace by gaining the skills, job experience and abilities they need to be competitive today.